scholarslab/scholarslab.github.io/collections/_posts/2014-04-30-all-systems-go-we-think.md

 layout: post
 slug: all-systems-go-we-think
 title: 'All systems go! (we think...) '
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
-- '1.0'
 - Ivanhoe
-- launch
 - praxis program
-- wordpress theme
 ---

 Yesterday at 1PM we launched Ivanhoe 1.0.
 We are excited about our progress and hope you can take some time to [download ](http://ivanhoe.scholarslab.org/)the theme to your own WordPress accounts.
 We have made [documentation](http://ivanhoe.scholarslab.org/documentation.html) readily available for those new to Ivanhoe and we hope users will add to this space ([via GitHub](https://github.com/scholarslab/ivanhoe/issues?state=open)) so that we can continue to create a better product.
 As I reflect back on the last year I wanted to share a few things....